SQream/sqream_docs/reference/sql/sql_statements/index.rst

 Monitoring
 ===============

-Monitoring statements allow you to execute actions in the system, such as aborting a query or get information about system processes.
+Monitoring statements allow a database administrator to execute actions in the system, such as aborting a query or get information about system processes.

 .. list-table::
    :widths: auto